 The PhPP analysis is a powerful tool that provides a global view of how optimal growth rates are affected by changes in two environmental variables such as the carbon and oxygen uptake rate [34,35].
 We performed PhPP analysis on iCW773^R and ecCGL1 to predict the biomass-specific growth rates by varying the glucose and oxygen uptake rates, as described in the literature [23].
-Therefore, we varied the exchange reaction fluxes of glucose in the range of 0-10 mmol/gDCW/h and oxygen in the range of 0-10 mmol/gDCW/h, with the objective set to maximize the biomass production rate, after which the results were analyzed by parsimonious FBA (pFBA) calculations [36].
+Therefore, we varied the exchange reaction fluxes of glucose in the range of 0-10 mmol/gDCW/h, with the objective set to maximize the biomass production rate, after which the results were analyzed by parsimonious FBA (pFBA) calculations [36].